 - a.
 Prior to September 1, the Town Administrator submits to the Town Council a proposed operating budget for the ensuing fiscal year, commencing October 1.
 The operating budget includes proposed expenditures and the means of funding them. - b.
 Public hearings are conducted to obtain taxpayer comments. - c.
 Prior to October 1, the budget is legally enacted through passage of an ordinance. - d.
-Upon request of the Town Administrator, the Town Council, in the form of a resolution, may amend the budget, make changes between funds or from a reserve, and increase or decrease a fund.
-The Town Administrator may make changes within a department.
+Upon request of the Town Administrator or Town Financial Administrator, the Town Council, in the form of a resolution, may amend the budget, make changes between funds or from a reserve, and increase or decrease a fund.
+The Town Administrator or Town Financial Administrator may make changes within a department.
 Therefore, the legal level of control is at the department level.
 At the close of each fiscal year, the unencumbered balance of each appropriation reverts to the fund from which it was appropriated and is subject to future appropriations. - e.
-Annual appropriated budgets are adopted for the General Fund, the Transportation Fund (a special revenue fund), Debt Service Fund and Capital Project Fund on a basis consistent with accounting principles generally accepted in the United States of America except for capital outlay and debt service which are not budgeted. - f.
+Annual appropriated budgets are adopted for the General Fund, the Transportation Fund (a special revenue fund), the Debt Service Fund and the Capital Projects Fund on a basis consistent with accounting principles generally accepted in the United States of America. - f.
 The reported budgetary data represents the final approved budgets after amendments (supplemental appropriations) adopted by the Town Council.